What is the primary purpose of business interruption insurance?

 Master the Colorado Property Certification Exam.
 Use flashcards and multiple-choice questions with hints and explanations to prepare.
 Ensure success in your exam!

 The primary purpose of business interruption insurance is to replace lost income during a business shutdown.
-This coverage is essential for businesses that may experience disruptions due to unforeseen events, such as natural disasters, fires, or other incidents that lead to temporary closure or reduced operations.
+This type of insurance is designed to help businesses continue to operate financially in the event of disruptive events, such as natural disasters, fires, or other unforeseen circumstances that cause property damage.

 Subscribe